-English courses and workshops run by Academic English Services (AES) are designed to provide language support for undergraduate and graduate students who need to understand, speak, and write English for their studies and academic careers.
+English courses and workshops run by the Language Center University of Bern are designed to provide language support for undergraduate and graduate students who need to understand, speak, and write English for their studies and academic careers.

-We try to provide a wide range of courses to suit the different needs and levels of English that are typical for students at the University of Bern.
+We provide a wide range of courses to suit the different needs and levels of English that are typical for students at the University of Bern.
 Because most students have had 5 or more years of English at school, our courses are at intermediate to advanced level (B1-C1 & above).
-Workshops are given without a language level.

 Our courses and workshops are open to students who are matriculated to study for a full degree at the University of Bern and to international students taking part in an exchange semester at the University of Bern.
-None of our courses or workshops are open to staff members, including visiting scholars or post docs.
+For a fee our courses are also open to staff members, including visiting scholars or post docs.

 Overview of courses

-Most courses run by Academic English Services are standard semester courses, i.e. courses with a start and end date within the teaching period at the University of Bern.
+Most courses run by the Language Center of the University of Bern are standard semester courses, i.e. courses with a start and end date within the teaching period at the University of Bern.
 Students can only begin a course at the start of a semester and must be prepared to attend at least 80% of a course, usually until the end of the semester.
 All standard English courses require submission of a placement test, available twice a year before courses begin.